 2nd-Level Magus Spells—acid arrow, alter self, bear’s endurance, blood transcription*, blur, bull’s strength, burning gaze**, cat’s grace, darkness, defensive shock*, elemental touch**, fire breath**, flaming sphere, fog cloud, frigid touch*, glitterdust, gust of wind, invisibility, levitate, minor image, mirror image, pyrotechnics, scorching ray, shatter, spider climb, stone call**, web.

-3rd-Level Magus Spells—aqueous orb**, arcane sight, beast shape I, blink, cloak of winds**, daylight, dispel magic, displacement, elemental aura**, fireball, flame arrow, fly, force hook charge*, force punch*, gaseous form, haste, hydraulic torrent**, keen edge, lightning bolt, magic weapon (greater), major image, monstrous physique I*, phantom steed, ray of exhaustion, sleet storm, slow, stinking cloud, undead anatomy I*, vampiric touch, versatile weapon**, water breathing, wind wall.
+3rd-Level Magus Spells—animal aspect, aqueous orb**, arcane sight, beast shape I, blink, burst of speed, cloak of winds**, daylight, dispel magic, displacement, elemental aura**, fireball, flame arrow, fly, force hook charge*, force punch*, gaseous form, haste, hydraulic torrent**, keen edge, lightning bolt, magic weapon (greater), major image, monstrous physique I*, phantom steed, ray of exhaustion, sleet storm, slow, stinking cloud, undead anatomy I*, vampiric touch, versatile weapon**, water breathing, wind wall.

 4th-Level Magus Spells—arcana theft*, ball lightning**, beast shape II, black tentacles, detonate**, dimension door, dragon’s breath**, elemental body I, enlarge person (mass), fire shield, firefall**, ice storm, invisibility (greater), monstrous physique II*, phantasmal killer, reduce person (mass), river of wind**, shout, solid fog, stoneskin, vermin shape I*, wall of fire, wall of ice, wall of sound*, wreath of blades.